browserengineering/book/book/styles.md

     Postel.

 [^from-circuits]: After a similar idea in circuit design, where
-    transistors must be nonlinear to reduce analog noise.
+    transistors must be non-linear to reduce analog noise.

 ::: {.further}
 This parsing method is formally called recursive descent parsing for